-2.1.2 Testing monotone properties
+2.1.2 Testing properties that are not downward-monotone

-Theorem 1.2 does not apply to monotone properties (i.e., properties that are either downward monotone or upward monotone, where a property is upward monotone if it is closed under edge additions).
+Theorem 1.2 does not apply to properties that are not downward-monotone.
 Still, several such properties are quite easy to test in the subgraph testing model.
 One simple example is the property of having a specified minimal degree.